jpjacomossi/Bank-Loan-Approvals-Optimization/README.md

 - KNN imputation showed the highest RMSE, indicating less accurate imputations.

 ---

-### Final Imputation
+### 6. Final Imputation

 Using the **MissForest** algorithm, missing values in the dataset were imputed.
 This method effectively preserved the overall data structure and maintained consistency with original variable distributions.
 For example:
 - The mean of `DEBTINC` changed marginally from **34.075** to **34.586**, demonstrating that the imputed values aligned closely with the original data.

+Additionally, **49 records** were removed where the **Credit Line Age (CLAGE)** was greater than zero while the **Number of Credit Lines (CLNO)** was zero.
+These records represented logical inconsistencies and were excluded to maintain data integrity.

-The imputed dataset (5,572 records) retained a balanced ratio of default and non-default cases, ensuring the analysis and modeling were based on high-quality data with minimal bias.
+The resulting imputed dataset contains **5,572 records**, retaining a ratio of default and non-default cases very similar to the original.
+This ensured that the analysis and modeling were based on high-quality data with minimal bias.

 ---

-### Conclusion
+### 7. Conclusion

 Handling missing values improved the quality and reliability of the dataset.
 By using **MissForest**, the imputed dataset retained its integrity, enabling accurate predictive modeling and actionable insights for optimizing loan approvals.
 This step laid the foundation for robust analytics and informed decision-making in subsequent stages of the project.

 ---
 ## Credit Score Methodology

+### 1. Overview
-To assess borrower risk effectively, a custom credit scoring system was developed inspired by from the FICO model.
+To assess borrower risk effectively, a custom credit scoring system was developed inspired by the FICO model.
 This system was tailored specifically for this project and is based on the dataset's key financial variables.
 It assigns weighted scores to critical financial factors, calculates a raw credit score for each applicant, and scales the results to the FICO range of **300 to 850** for intuitive interpretation.

 ---

-#### **1. Factors and Weights**
+### 2. Factors and Weights
 The scoring system incorporates five categories, aligned with industry standards, each weighted according to its relative importance in predicting credit risk:

 | **Category**          | **Dataset Variable**            | **Weight (%)** | **Logic**                                                                                      |